 This policy does not apply to service animals, support animals, assistance animals, or therapy animals that are used to assist persons with disabilities.
 These animals are allowed in all public housing facilities with no restrictions other than those imposed on all tenants to maintain their units and associated facilities in a decent, safe, and sanitary manner and to refrain from disturbing their neighbors.
-Breed, size, and weight limitations may not be applied to a service animal.
-The person requesting this exclusion to the Pet Policy must have a disability and the accommodation must be necessary to afford the person with a disability an equal opportunity to use and enjoy a dwelling.
-See Section 2.0 "Reasonable Accommodation".
+The person requesting this exclusion to the Pet Policy of this housing authority must have a disability and the accommodation must be necessary to afford the person with a disability an equal opportunity to use and enjoy a dwelling.